 NUR 1100 PRINCIPLES OF HEALTH CARE

 Four hours.
 Same as HSC 1100.
 Prerequisite: Nursing or health sciences major or permission of the instructor.
 This is an introductory course for nursing and health sciences students exploring health care systems, delivery, payment, professional roles, quality, safety and ethical principles of care.
+Students will complete a shadow experience during the course.

 NUR 2202 NURSING FUNDAMENTALS